Carath/NeuralLib/README.md

 - Add an early stopping mechanism, at least using quick estimations.
 - Support printing the loss function dynamically.
 - Support printing a basic confusion matrix.
 Bonus point: full stats per classes.
 - Update saved nets formats: infos.txt as .json, add endianness check and Number size data in binary files.
-Bonus point for adding checksums too.
+Bonus point for adding checksums, compression even!
 - Try the OpenCL lib for GPU computations, try CNN and RBM nets, and reinforcement learning.
 The sky the limit.